near/docs/docs/roles/integrator/faq.md

 Our definition of finality is BOTH:

 - Block has quorum pre-commit from the finality gadget.
-See details of the finality gadget here: [https://near.ai/post](https://near.ai/post)
+See details of the finality gadget [[ here ]](https://near.org/downloads/PoST.pdf)
 - At least 120 blocks (2-3 minutes) built on top of the block of interest.
 This is relevant in case of invalid state transition in some shard and provides enough time for state change challenges.
 In case all shards are tracked and some mechanics to pause across nodes is employed, this is not needed.
 We recommend exchanges track all shards.

 ## Accounts